 The Bold Type is about three millennial women who live in New York City.
 You get to see everything about their lives, including romantic relationships, careers, and friendships.

 Kat is one of these three badass women.
-In the show, she starts exploring her sexuality and falls in love with the queer Muslim photographer Adena.
+In the show, she starts questioning her orientation and falls in love with the queer photographer Adena.

-A black woman and a queer Muslim in a relationship isn’t something you get to see on-screen every day.
-And Kat’s coming out story isn’t a typical coming out story you get to see in most lesbian shows.
-Kat’s coming out story is a casual and open one which we love to see.
+Kat’s coming out story isn’t a typical coming out story you get to see in most lesbian shows.
+Her coming out story is a casual and open one which we love to see.

 We love seeing her figuring things out on the way, that’s something we all try to do.